micropython/micropython/docs/library/urandom.rst

   .. method:: urandom.randrange(stop)

-    Returns a random number from the range [0, stop)
+    Returns a random number from the range [0, stop).

   .. method:: urandom.randrange(start, stop)

-    Returns a random number from range [start, stop)
+    Returns a random number from range [start, stop).

   .. method:: urandom.randrange(start, stop[, step])

-    Returns a random number from range [start,stop] after skipping *step* numbers
+    Returns a random number from range [start,stop] after skipping *step* numbers.
+For instance calling urandom.randrange(1, 10, 2) will return odd numbers between 1 and 9 inclusive.

   .. method:: urandom.random()

-    Returns the next floating point number in the range [0.0, 1.0)
+    Returns the next floating point number in the range [0.0, 1.0).

   .. method:: urandom.uniform(a, b)

-    Returns a random floating point number N such that a<=N<=b for a<=b and b<=N<=a for b<a
+    Returns a random floating point number N such that a<=N<=b for a<=b and b<=N<=a for b<a.

 .. note::